okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

             var body = new CreateUserRequest(); // CreateUserRequest |
-            var activate = true;  // bool? | Executes activation lifecycle operation when creating the user (optional)  (default to true) var provider = false;  // bool? | Indicates whether to create a user with a specified authentication provider (optional)  (default to false) var nextLogin = (UserNextLogin) "changePassword";  // UserNextLogin? | With activate=true, set nextLogin to \"changePassword\" to have the password be EXPIRED, so user must change it the next time they log in. (optional)
+            var activate = true;  // bool? | Executes activation lifecycle operation when creating the user (optional)  (default to true) var provider = false;  // bool? | Indicates whether to create a user with a specified authentication provider (optional)  (default to false) var nextLogin = "nextLogin_example";  // string | With activate=true, set nextLogin to \"changePassword\" to have the password be EXPIRED, so user must change it the next time they log in. (optional)

             try
             {